 Vegetarians often draw the short straw at barbeques, fated to nosh on limp asparagus or sad vegetable skewers.
 But armed with the right recipes, your trusty grill, and fresh seasonal produce, you’ll be able to create meals that will convert even the most die-hard carnivore.

 There’s one important part we haven’t mentioned yet: cheese.
-The fastest way to liven-up any vegetable barbeque is a whole lot of Wisconsin cheese.
-Whether you’re craving classic mozzarella or an Italian herb juustoleipa on hand, your taste buds are guaranteed to be happy.
-Fire up the grill, wash those veggies, and get ready for a delicious, nutrient-packed plate.
+The fastest way to liven-up any vegetable barbeque is a whole lot of Wisconsin Cheese.
+Whether you’re craving classic mozzarella or an Italian herb juustoleipa, your taste buds are guaranteed to be happy.
+Fire up the grill, wash those veggies, and get ready for a delicious, colorful, and nutrient-packed plate.

 Grilled Vegetable Antipasto Salad

 Toasted crostini, grilled veggies, and fresh mozzarella meet in this refreshing summertime salad.